-- F1 Develop links with schools and promote the cemetery as a site for learning about conservation, sustainability and bereavement. - F2 Produce regular SADC Community News articles - F3 Continue to promote the Adopt a Grave scheme
+- F1 Develop links with schools and promote the cemetery as a site for learning about conservation, sustainability and bereavement. - F2 Produce regular SADC Community News articles - F3 Continue to promote opportunities for the community to engage with the site in a structured and supported way.